MikeChang7/Medical-Sales-and-Customer-Retention-Analysis-/README.md

 This comprehensive analysis examines the company's sales transaction and customer engagement data from 2020–2024 to uncover key insights and provide actionable recommendations focused on the following four key areas:

-* Sales Trends: Overall growth, YoY breakdown, and trend interpretation.
+* Sales Trends: Overall growth, YoY breakdown, and Trend Interpretation.
-* Product Performance: Highlighting top 5 products, order volume, and average order volume(AOV).
+* Product Performance: Highlighting Top 5 Products, Order Volume, and Average Order Volume(AOV).
-* Customer Engagement: Member level distribution, website engagement, and spending behavior.
+* Customer Engagement: Member Level Distribution, Website Engagement, and Spending Behavior.
-* Regional Comparisons: Regional sales and website engagement.
+* Regional Comparisons: Regional Sales and Website Engagement.

 ## Data Structure and ERD
 This data structure consists of 4 tables: medical_products, medical_sales, customers_table, and engagement_table consisting of a total row count of 3034 records.